Brontomerus/brandons-site/src/data/about.md

 - My Favorite programming language is Python, which I taught myself.
 - I can (sort of) speak some Czech, or better said, Já umím mluvit trochu Česky.
 As this ages I get less and less capable everyday unfortunately.
 - I once had a raging mullet.
-- I have a cat named Cookie.
-He is a ~6 year old rescue.
+- I have 2 cats.
 - My favorite color is forest green.
+- I lived in a Winnebago for about 2 years as I traveled the country.

 # I dream of